When Is Carpal Tunnel Bad Enough for Surgery?

 What Is Carpal Tunnel Syndrome?

 Carpal tunnel syndrome occurs when the median nerve, which runs from your forearm into your palm through a passageway in your wrist, becomes compressed or squeezed for a prolonged period of time.
-This narrow passageway, surrounded by bones and ligaments, is called the carpal tunnel: when this tunnel becomes narrowed or when tissues surrounding the flexor tendons swell, they can press on the median nerve.
+This narrow passageway, surrounded by bones and ligaments, is called the carpal tunnel.
+When this tunnel becomes narrowed or when tissues surrounding the flexor tendons swell, they can press on the median nerve.
 This causes feelings of numbness, tingling, and pain in the hand and wrist.

 What Causes Carpal Tunnel?